 - scrapbooking paper

 - extra sticky double-sided tape or glue dots

 - 0.5"x3" strips of paper (for the fortunes)

 Note that I don't recommend using the Duck double-sided tape pictured.
 It's what I had on hand at home and I thought it would work, but it just wasn't sticky enough to hold the paper fortune cookies closed for more than a few minutes.
-Look for an extra sticky double-sided tape with the scrapbooking supplies.
+Look for an extra sticky double-sided tape or glue dots with the scrapbooking supplies.

 Trace the circles on the back side of the scrapbooking paper, and carefully cut them out.
 You should be able to fit approximately six circles per sheet of paper.

 If you have an X-Acto compass, you could eliminate this step altogether.
 Just set it to a 3.5" or so diameter and start cutting.